Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: High-energy emission from Young Star Clusters from Gaia DR2

 \subsection{Maximum energy of accelerated particles}

-Before computing hadronic interactions, we first investigate which clusters among the selected sample may generate PeV emission, thereby providing an indication for how many clusters are likely to be PeVatrons.
+Before computing hadronic interactions, we first {investigate which clusters among the selected sample may generate PeV emission, thereby providing an indication for how many clusters are likely to be PeVatrons.
 Figure~\ref{fig:emax} shows the distribution of maximum energies to which CR protons can be accelerated for each SC in our sample as due to the WTS and SNRs.
 In the case of Kraichnan diffusion, $E_{\max}^{\rm SNR}$ is always larger than $E_{\max}^{\rm WTS}$ except for one cluster, Wd1.
-With the exception of this case, the maximum energy $E_{\max}^{\rm WTS}$ is always smaller than 1\,PeV while $E_{\max}^{\rm SNR} >1$\,PeV only for one SC, Danks\,1.
-For the case of Bohm diffusion a dozen SCs have $E_{\max}^{\rm WTS} \gtrsim E_{\max}^{\rm SNR}$ and, among these, 3 SCs are found to have $E_{\max}^{\rm WTS} \geq 1$\,PeV, namely Wd1, Danks\,1, and Danks\,2 (see Table~\ref{tab:cluster_top}).
+The maximum energy $E_{\max}^{\rm WTS}$ is always smaller than 1\,PeV while $E_{\max}^{\rm SNR} \sim1$\,PeV only for one SC, Danks\,1.
+For the case of Bohm diffusion six SCs have $E_{\max}^{\rm WTS} \gtrsim E_{\max}^{\rm SNR}$ and, among these, only Wd1 is found to have $E_{\max}^{\rm WTS} \geq 1$\,PeV (see Table~\ref{tab:cluster_top}).

-Notice that the technique applied for the computation of cluster masses relies on the number of stars detected by the Gaia satellite and associated to a cluster using machine-learning techniques.
+The technique applied for the computation of cluster masses relies on the number of stars detected by the Gaia satellite and associated to a cluster using machine-learning techniques.
 As discussed in \cite{celli2023}, this procedure provides a lower limit to the total SC mass.
-In particular, in \cite{celli2023} we quantified an underestimation of SC masses by a factor $\sim 3$ on average.
+In \cite{celli2023} we quantified an underestimation of SC masses by a factor $\sim 3$ on average.
 This translates into an equivalent underestimation of the cluster wind luminosity, as well as an underestimation of the maximum energy achieved at the WTS, $E_{\max}^{\rm WTS}$.
 The latter scales roughly as $\sim L_{\rm w,c}^{4/5}$ for Kraichnan diffusion and $\sim L_{\rm w,c}^{1/2}$ for Bohm diffusion \citep{Menchiari+2024}, such that we might expect an increase in the estimated WTS maximum energy up to a factor 2.4 and 1.7, respectively.
-On the other hand, the uncertainty in the SC masses has a milder effect on the maximum energy reached at SNRs, which depends mainly on the magnetic field strength in the bubble (see Eq.~\eqref{eq:EmaxSNR}): considering that $B \sim L_{\rm w,c}^{1/5}$, a factor 3 uncertainty in $L_{\rm w,c}$ translates into a 25\% uncertainty in $E_{\rm max}^{\rm SNR}$.
+On the other hand, the uncertainty in the SC masses has a milder effect on the maximum energy reached at SNRs, which depends mainly on the magnetic field strength in the bubble (see Eq.~\eqref{eq:EmaxSNR}): considering that $B\sim L_{\rm w,c}^{1/5}$, a factor 3 uncertainty in $L_{\rm w,c}$ translates into a 25\% uncertainty in $E_{\rm max}^{\rm SNR}$.
 We account for this uncertainty by providing lower and upper bound estimations for the $\gamma$-ray and neutrino emission expected from each SC.